 And when the great sea of samsara is emptied

-May we all become fully awake in the Lotus Web Supreme Realm.4
+May we all become fully awake in the Lotus Web Supreme Realm. ((A reference to the mythical domain of awakening associated with buddhahood.))

 The fire offering of heaps and elements blazes brilliantly with radiant health.